 There are several outside funding opportunities that are worth looking into.
-We encourage that you explore these options so that your study abroad experience may be not only educational and fun but also cost effective.
+We encourage that you explore these options so that your study abroad experience maybe not only educational and fun but also cost-effective.

 Benjamin A. Gilman International Scholarship Current recipients of federal student financial aid and the Pell Grant are eligible to apply for this grant, which is offered by the Bureau of Educational and Cultural Affairs of the U.S. Department of State.

-David L. Boren Undergraduate Scholarship Poland ia among the countries deemed critical to U.S. national security and American undergraduate students interested in studying about this regions and its language may apply for the scholarship awarded by the National Security Education Program (NSEP).
+David L. Boren Undergraduate Scholarship Poland ia among the countries deemed critical to U.S. national security and American undergraduate students interested in studying about these regions and its language may apply for the scholarship awarded by the National Security Education Program (NSEP).